Pioneer Natural (PXD) Received its Third Buy in a Row

-After Barclays and Susquehanna gave Pioneer Natural (NYSE: PXD) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Scott Hanold maintained a Buy rating on Pioneer Natural yesterday and set a price target of $180.00.
-The company’s shares closed last Monday at $140.83.
+After Barclays and Susquehanna gave Pioneer Natural (NYSE: PXD) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst John Freeman maintained a Buy rating on Pioneer Natural today and set a price target of $200.00.
+The company’s shares closed last Monday at $141.23.

-According to TipRanks.com, Hanold has 0 stars on 0-5 star ranking scale with an average return of -9.4% and a 35.1% success rate.
-Hanold covers the Basic Materials sector, focusing on stocks such as Centennial Resource Development, Southwestern Energy, and Matador Resources.
+According to TipRanks.com, Freeman ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -14.1% and a 28.7% success rate.
+Freeman covers the Basic Materials sector, focusing on stocks such as Black Stone Minerals, Concho Resources, and EOG Resources.

-Currently, the analyst consensus on Pioneer Natural is a Strong Buy with an average price target of $175.89, which is a 22.9% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Pioneer Natural with a $178.30 average price target, a 27.3% upside from current levels.
 In a report issued on January 13, Susquehanna also maintained a Buy rating on the stock with a $187.00 price target.

 See today’s analyst top recommended stocks >>